|« PreviousNext »|

 Look under the Event Type column.
 The column should indicate

 To verify that the reboot has occurred, check your scheduled events and verify that the instance no longer shows a scheduled event.
-We recommend that you check your instance after it is rebooted to ensure that your application is functioning as you expected.
+We recommend that you check whether the software on your instance is operating as you expect.

 An instance is scheduled to be stopped or retired when AWS detects irreparable failure of the underlying hardware hosting your instance.
 When an instance reaches its scheduled retirement date, it is stopped or terminated by AWS.
 If your instance's root device is an Amazon EBS volume, the instance is stopped, and you can start it again at any time.
 If your instance's root device is an instance store volume, the instance is terminated, and cannot be used again.